THREE RULES FOR GOING OFF LEASH

-You just brought home a new dog, and you start fantasizing of him freely frolicking through one of the beautiful parks here in Denver, Colorado. he’s sniffing the base of a tree, retrieving a ball, and lying in the grass while basking in the sun.
-The dog trots over to your side the moment you cheerfully call his name, he ignores the geese and squirrels, he only greets other dogs and people who come up to say, “hi”, and does so with a remarkably good-manners.
+You just brought home a new dog, and you start fantasizing about him freely frolicking through one of the beautiful parks here in Denver, Colorado.
+He’s sniffing the base of a tree, retrieving a ball, and lying in the grass while basking in the sun.
+The dog trots over to your side the moment you cheerfully call his name, ignoring the geese and squirrels, only greeting other dogs and people who come up to say, “hi,” and does so with remarkably good manners.
 You decide to make this dream a reality and you head off to Cheesman Park.

-Going off-leash has its risks, you’re giving up the ability to control where your dog goes, and what he does when he gets there, but it also has its rewards.
-Dogs have a lot of latent, stimulus dependent, instincts that animate their character and can bring us a lot of joy to watch.
-Watching these instincts come online in a more natural, and unconstrained, environment is what we’re hoping to see we unleash our dogs, however most dogs don’t know enough about the human world to know where their instincts may get them, or us, into trouble.
+Going off-leash has its risks.
+You’re giving up the ability to control where your dog goes, and what he does when he gets there, but it also has its rewards.
+Dogs have a lot of latent, stimulus dependent instincts that animate their character and can bring us a lot of joy to watch.
+Watching these instincts come alive in a more natural and unconstrained environment is what we’re hoping to see.
+We unleash our dogs; however, most dogs don’t know enough about the human world to know where their instincts may get them, or us, into trouble.
 It’s up to us to share those boundaries with our dogs and reinforce good manners so that they can enjoy open spaces with the rest of us.
+Boundaries:

 Here are three rules to keep in mind for off leash success:

 First, keep your dog to yourself.

 A lot of people don’t appreciate being greeted by an unknown, off-leash dog.
 This is especially true of parents with small children and folks walking dogs on leash.
 It doesn’t matter how friendly your dog is, it’s unfair to let an off-leash dog run up to a stranger.